-In simple terms, Norwegian speak Norwegian as their native language and it is the most widely spoken language in Norway- 95% of the population in Norway speaks Norwegian as their first language Norwegian is also classified as one of their official languages. but that's not the whole story.
+In simple terms, Norwegian speak Norwegian as their native language.
+It is the most widely spoken language in Norway- 95% of the population in Norway speaks Norwegian as their first language.
+Norwegian is also classified as one of their official languages.
+But that's not the whole story.

 Okay, let's focus on Norwegian.
 The Norwegian language comes from the North Germanic branch from the Germanic languages.
 It is closely connected to the Swedish language and Danish language.
 They are all part of the Old Norse linguistic descendants and uses the Latin alphabet system.

 However, the Norwegian language has not just one written language, but two.
-The official written standard for Norweigian is Bokmål and Nynorsk.
+The official written standard for Norwegian is Bokmål and Nynorsk.
 Both of these written Norwegian languages are taught in school.